adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 tags: featured
 ---

 **Can you design for everyone *and* make it visually beautiful?** In [How To Hire Designers](https://medium.com/intercom-inside/how-to-hire-designers-960663e3a3e6#.eu7al1wfu) Paul Adams explains the 4 major design disciplines: outcome, system, interaction and visual.
-A lot of designers excel and focus on visual.

-There is no question that visual design is important.
-But, I am concerned at how people can place too much importance on it.
-So much so that it becomes detrimental to the other aspects and overall resulting experience.
-Here are a few real examples of this:
+A lot of designers focus on visual.
+The thing is, sometimes we place so much emphasis on it, that it becomes detrimental to the other aspects and overall experience.
+Here are a few real examples...

 **#1 "We don't want to differentiate between buttons and links because we want a minimal design".** Clarity trumps minimalism every time.